STORM-IRIT/Radium-Engine/doc/developer/material.md

 3. Render Technique factory : defining which Program configurations must be used for each renderer-specific task.

-a fourth part, optional, could be defined to convert a Ra::Core::Asset:MaterialData (file representation of a material) to a Ra::Engine::Material.
+a fourth part, optional, could be defined to convert a Ra::Core::Asset:MaterialData (file representation of a material) to a Ra::Engine::Data::Material.

 ### Registration of OpenGL/GLSL named string
 Relying on already developed GLSL component require that this component could be included in the client code.
 In GLSL, this is done using the preprocessor directive ``#include </ComponentPath/ComponentName.glsl>``.
 As specified by the ARB_shading_language_include specification, included files must be preloaded in a GlNamedString object.
-The Ra::Engine::ShaderManager provide a way to populate the GLNamedString ecosystem.
+The Ra::Engine::Data::ShaderManager provide a way to populate the GLNamedString ecosystem.

 To register a GLSL component, from a file named ``SharedComponent.glsl``, so that it could be included in others GLSL files by ``#include </SharedComponent.glsl>``, one just need to do the following